BlockHub/arkdbtools/arkdbtools/readme.rst

     A delegate receives both a block reward (2 Ark per block) and transaction fees.
 Set share_fees to True if you wish to share these fees as well.
 In my experience the average weekly fees for a delegate are +30 Ark.

-    >>> 'share_fees': False,
+    >>> 'SHARE_FEES': False,

 You can modify these settings using:

-    >>>set_calculation(blacklist, exceptions, max_amount, share_fees)
+    >>> set_calculation(blacklist, exceptions, max_amount, share_fees)

 This will make sure that these settings are only used in the namespace of the module

 Core
 ----

 Sending transactions
     dbtools also contains a Core class, which uses Arky to send transactions.
     This function will make 5 attempts to send a transaction before raising an ApiError.
-Smartbridge takes a string as argumen.
+Smartbridge takes a string as argument.

     >>> arkdbtools.dbtools.Core.send(address, amount, smartbridge)